The data flows of Universal Credit

 Annex 4 addresses DWP’s response to COVID-19, and its effects on UC information flows; what changed, and what didn’t.
 Annex 4B briefly also covers the ‘home testing’ process for COVID, which uses DWP and Government ‘counter-fraud norms’ – i.e. a credit history check on every applicant – a process DWP is considering as it’s ‘in-house’ identity approach “to replace Verify”.

-And, bringing things all together, the core report covers the core parts of UC, and serves as a reference point for our ongoing and future work.
+And, bringing things all together, the core report covers the core parts of UC, and serves as a reference point for our ongoing and future work, followed by a short closing report.

 As this work was done chronologically, you may wish to begin with the Annex that interests you most – or, if you prefer, read the Annexes in order and then the main report.